lukas-clarke/eight_sleep/README.md

 There are a few possible sensor values for each Eight Sleep side.
 Some ones with caveats are
 - **Bed Presence**
-  - There is no direct way to pull this from the API.
-There is an algorithm that tries to guess presence depending on if the bed temp is changing or not, but I haven't found it to be very accurate.
+  - Presence is calculated retroactively by Eight Sleep and is not reliable.
+  For example leaving the bed for an hour does not end the presence.
+  The lack of heart rate measurement is used instead to determine presence with a smaller delay.
 - **Next Alarm**
   - This will be the datetime value of your next alarm.
 If you have no alarms set, then it will be set to Unknown.